yottooo/KerasTelegramBot/README.md

 Install the reguired packages and set up a Jupyter notebook environment.
 ### Training a new model
 1. Import all the reguired packages
-2.Select which training set you want to use
+2. Select which training set you want to use
-3.Train your model
+3. Train your model
-4.Save the model using pickle
+4. Save the model using pickle.
-After traing you can perform an evaluation on another set.
+After training you can perform an evaluation on another set.
 The code for live evaluation is provided in the notebook, you can start the stream and see how your model performs live.
 ### Launching your own Bot